 Kneepain: the EPITACT® solutions

-That’s why, in order to answer to many pathologies; pains and knee problems, EPITACT® has developed a range of knee braces.
+That’s why, in order to answer to many conditions; pains and knee problems, EPITACT® has developed a range of knee braces.

 The PHYSIOstrap™ SPORT* knee support is the first innovation of the 'PHYSIOstrap™' range.
 With its tendon made of EPITHELIUMFLEX®, it has been conceived for the patella to stay well-centered while letting freedom of movements.
 Meant for the patellar instability, the patellar syndrome and the patellar tendinitis , this knee brace goes unnoticed.